iMichka/aws/README.md

 ## Why self-hosting?

-I had some free time to beat at the hotel, while travelling for work beginning of 2023.
+I had some free time while travelling alone for work beginning of 2023 for two weeks.

 I considered using a mastodon hosting platform, but that did not sound fun enough.

 ## What was the hardest part of the projet?

 Configuring the nat instance an the reverse proxy.
 This took me forever.

-Setting up the ansible script for mastodon was also a pain (it's based on the mastodon documentation) I think all in all, it took me more than 100 hours of work to release into production.
+Setting up the ansible script for mastodon was also a pain (it's based on the mastodon documentation)

+I think all in all, it took me more than 100 hours of work to release into production.

 ## Future plans

-Add encryption between the mastodon EC2 and the reverse proxy Setup a saving plan to reduce costs
+- Add encryption between the mastodon EC2 and the reverse proxy
+- Setup a saving plan to reduce costs
+- Serve media through a subdomain and add a nginx cache instead of serving through S3 directly (to reduce costs in case of traffic increase, and make the urls backend agnostic)

 ## Running ansible